Maxschwarz55/Yardstick-capstone-project/README.md

 This project is deployed on **AWS EC2**.

 The production environment includes:
-- React build served from
+- React build served from EC2 via NestJS
 - Postgres hosted on RDS

 ---